 The surname Concannint was first found in Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, and Roscommon where they claim descent from the Heremon kings, from the Ui Bruin and more specifically they were derived from Dermot, brother of Murias the 29th King of Connacht who was alive in the 9th century.
 They claim descendancy from the O'Connors, hence the similarity of the Coat of Arms which both depict a tree at the center point.

 Early History of the Concannint family

-Another 163 words (12 lines of text) covering the years 1640, 1690, 1749, 1732 and 1748 are included under the topic Early Concannint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Concannint research.
+Another 82 words (6 lines of text) covering the years 1640, 1690, 1749, 1732 and 1748 are included under the topic Early Concannint History in all our PDF Extended History products and printed products wherever possible.

 Concannint Spelling Variations

 Within the archives researched, many different spelling variations of the surname Concannint were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Concannon, O'Concannon, Cancannon, Concanon, Cancanon, O'Concanon, Connon and many more.